akarve/bip-keychain/pre-bips/steganographic-seeds.md

 ## Playing cards

-A deck of cards is widely available and, after seven or more riffle shuffles, encodes approximately 225 bits of entropy, making it slightly stronger than 21 BIP-39 seed words.

-Moreover, decks can be carried on one's person without raising an eyebrow.
+A common deck of 52 cards encodes approximately 225 bits of entropy, more entropy than 21 BIP-39 words.
+Such decks can be carried on one's person without raising an eyebrow.

 Users might enter cards in deck order as follows: